For more information on this feature, see Backups Tool.

 Redis provides an alternative caching backend, taking that work off the database, which is vital for scaling to a larger number of logged-in users.
 It also provides a number of other nice features for developers looking to use it to manage queues, or do custom caching of their own.

-All plans except for a Personal plan can use Redis.
-Redis is available to Sandbox plans for developmental purposes, but Redis will not be available going live on a Personal plan.
+All plans except for a Basic plan can use Redis.
+Redis is available to Sandbox plans for developmental purposes, but Redis will not be available going live on a Basic plan.

 Maximize performance on Pantheon by configuring your site's performance settings.